 Siem Reap, the third largest city in Cambodia, is your departure point for any Angkor exploration.
 The ‘winter’ is lovely from December through February, when temperatures are moderate, the sky is clear and blue, and the sun is shining.
 However, this is also high season, so the price you’ll pay will be battling crowds.

 March and April are hot, humid and dry.
 They call it ‘summer’ here.
 The bonus is that the tourist numbers are starting to reduce, although it gets busy during Khmer New Year in mid-April, Easter, and the southern hemisphere autumn and northern hemisphere spring school holidays.

-As sultry as they are, I absolutely love May, June and July, the start of the monsoon or wet season.
-Numbers are lower in May (except during those school holiday periods) and by June-July the countryside starts to look pretty and green again.
+As sultry as they are, I absolutely love May, June, July and August.
+May is the start of the monsoon or wet season.
+Numbers are lower in May (except during those school holiday periods) and by June-July the countryside starts to look lush and green again.

 Like much of the region, at the time of publishing this, Cambodia is currently in the midst of its worst drought, and it’s been predicted that it won’t rain properly until July.
 When it does rain, however, it’s not usually for very long at this time of year and it does cool things down.

-The countryside is truly gorgeous, lush and green by September and October, which are usually the wettest months, and there are very few tourists around.
-At some temples you’ll be quite alone.
+The upside: at some temples you’ll be quite alone.
 As long as you don’t get your camera wet, this can be a great time for photography as there is so much water around, so stunning reflections.
 In the past, a risk at this time of year was that it might flood, however, the last two years have been fairly dry due to the drought.
 (See our post on the myths about monsoon season.)
 Pchum Ben or Ancestors Festival is also on in October.

 By November, things are beginning to dry out and visitors are starting to return, although it can still rain.
 This is Water Festival time, when the city is buzzing with Cambodian tourists here to celebrate the end of monsoon.